SAP-archive/cloud-platform-iot-starterkit/src/examples/auth/README.md

 }
 ```

  * Save the base64-encoded *.p12 file to be used as device type certificate.
-You can use openssl to decode the received base64-encoded string and directly redirect the output to a *.p12 file using the following command.
+You can use openssl to decode the received base64-encoded string and directly redirect the output to a *.p12 file using the following UNIX command.
 It is recommended to use <device_type_id>.p12 as file name.

 ```
 $ openssl enc -base64 -d <<< MIACAQMwgAYJKoZIhvc… > 273e5b736a9af59689ba.p12